fwilleke80/Python-Tests/README.md

     Type `source ~/.bash_profile`
 * Now you can run the script form anywhere like this:
     Type `ftools --hash md5 "Hello World"`

+### Mac OS call via shell script on double-click
+* Create a file with extension ".sh"
+* Edit the file, and add the following lines:
+    `#!/bin/bash`
+    `python "/Users/somebody/Documents/Python Tests/test.py" --sortfiles /Users/somebody/Pictures pattern=images`
+* In the Terminal, make the file executable with:
+    `chmod a+x myfile.sh`
+* Open the file's Information and set "Terminal" as the default application